AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ## Read & Write Configs

-Some of the tools we're going to use for our config are prebaked in Node but in addition to those we will need a way to work with json files, a way to create directories and to open files.
+Some of the tools we're going to use for our config are prebaked in Node but in addition to those, we will need a way to work with json files, a way to create directories and to open files.

 ```bash
 npm i -S jsonfile mkdirp opn